mazetoken/mminer/README.md

 `npm i`

-_*Ignore warnings (if any appears).
+_*Ignore errors/warnings (if any appears).
 Do not run npm audit fix!_

-Open windows explorer (no need to close Ubuntu command line) and go to mminer folder on your drive C. Click on mminer folder and you will see the miner files.
+Leave the command line (no need to close it).
+Open windows explorer (no need to close a command line) and go to mminer folder on your drive C. Click on mminer folder and you will see the miner files.
 Open .env file in notepad (or any other editor).
 Paste your WIF (your mining address private key) here "..."
 (WIF="...").
 Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" blank / no url (or paste BCHD_GRPC_URL="..." if you know any).
 You can type your mining tag (your nick or whatever) in MINER_UTF8="...".
 Save the file

-Go back to Ubuntu command line and type command:
+Go back to the command line and type commands:

+`export NODE_OPTIONS=--max_old_space_size=4096`

 `npm start`

-_*Txid will be downloaded first (it may take a while) and then mining will start_
+_*Txids will be downloaded first (it may take a while) and then mining will start_

-_*Press Ctrl C if you want to stop the miner_
+_*Press Ctrl C if you want to stop the miner.
+Type `npm start` to start again_

+_* Run command: `sudo apt update` from time to time to update Linux_

 ##### Second method:

+- Javascript heap out of memory error may appear (while downloading txids for some tokens) and mining won`t work.
+Try a different token or use Linux method (above).
+It`s fixed for Linux, but not for Windows yet

 - Make sure that Microsoft Visual C++ Redistributable is installed on your system.
 If it is not, you can download it from [here](https://aka.ms/vs/16/release/VC_redist.x86.exe) and [here](https://aka.ms/vs/16/release/VC_redist.x64.exe) - you need to install both